argos-ci/jest-puppeteer/packages/expect-puppeteer/README.md

 ### <a name="toClick"></a>expect(instance).toClick(selector[, options])

+Expect an element to be in the page or element, then click on it.

 * `instance` <[Page]|[ElementHandle]> Context
 * `selector` <[string]> A [selector] to click on
 * `options` <[Object]> Optional parameters